 A cold that doesn’t get better.
 Even newborns come down with colds.
 Most of the time, the congestion and runny nose is uncomfortable for your little one but isn't serious.
-But call the doctor if your baby is so stuffed up they have trouble feeding or sleeping, if they seem especially cranky, or if nasal symptoms last longer than 10-14 days.
+But call the doctor if your baby is so stuffed up they have trouble feeding or sleeping, if they seem especially cranky, have a persistent fever, or if nasal symptoms last longer than 10-14 days.

 Vomiting.
 It’s normal for your newborn to spit up small amounts of milk within an hour after being fed.
 But if the flow is particularly forceful and happens more than two or three times in a day, call your doctor.
 It could indicate an infection, gastroesophageal reflux disease, or, in rare cases, pyloric stenosis, a thickening of stomach muscles that requires surgery.

 Tender belly button or penis.
 If your baby's umbilical area or penis (for circumcised boys) becomes red or starts to ooze or bleed, it could be a sign of a bacterial infection, and it needs antibiotic treatment right away.

 Diaper rash that doesn’t go away.
 More than half of all babies get redness around their diaper area.
 You can treat it with a thick layer of zinc oxide or petroleum, but if it doesn’t get better within 48 to 72 hours, bleeds, or you see pus-filled sores, call your doctor.
 Your baby may have a yeast or bacterial infection and will need medication.

 Follow Your Instincts

 If you’re worried, pick up the phone.
 It’s always best to err on the side of caution, especially when it comes to newborns.
 Pediatricians’ offices are used to fielding calls from anxious parents and can always help ease your worries or tell you what to do.
 Before calling your doctor, make sure to have a pen and paper to write down any instructions they might give.
 You should also have the following information on hand:

 - Their temperature